Our research experts

 La Trobe University: Professor in musculoskeletal health

-The Australian Ballet: Principal Physiotherapist and Medical Team Manager
+The Australian Ballet: Director of Artistic Health and Principal Physiotherapist

-Sue Mayes has been the Principal Physiotherapist of The Australian Ballet since 1997.
-She manages the medical department of The Australian Ballet and treats the diverse injuries of the professional ballet dancer.
-Sue graduated from La Trobe University in 1990 with a Bachelor of Science (Physiotherapy) and completed a Graduate Diploma in Sports Physiotherapy in 1996.
+Dr Sue Mayes AM has been the Principal Physiotherapist of The Australian Ballet since 1997.
+She manages the Artistic Health department of The Australian Ballet and treats the diverse injuries of the professional ballet dancers.
+Sue graduated from La Trobe University in 1990 with a Bachelor of Science (Physiotherapy), a Graduate Diploma in Sports Physiotherapy in 1996 and PhD in 2017, titled Hip joint health in professional ballet dancers.
+Sue is currently an Adjunct Research Fellow and was awarded a La Trobe University Distinguished Alumni Award in 2018.
+Sue consults for elite athletes in the Australian Football League, Cricket Australia and Victorian Institute of Sport.
+Sue has presented at international conferences, including International Association of Dance Medicine and Science conferences, and the IOC World Conference on Prevention of Injury and Illness in Sport.
+She also lectures regularly throughout Australia and internationally.

 Dr Jodie McClelland